Trije-bingusi/shared-infrastructure/README.md

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) for interacting with Azure resources.
 Make sure you are logged in using `az login`.

+## Shared Infrastructure

+The resources defined in this repository are intended to be shared among multiple microservices.
+Currently, the following resources are provisioned:
+- TODO: List shared resources here.

+## Usage of Provisioned Resources by Microservices

+TODO: Describe how microservices can utilize the shared infrastructure resources.
+Also provide config examples.

 ## Remote State Initialization

 Terraform keeps track of the state of your infrastructure in a state file.
 To collaborate effectively and ensure consistency, it's best to store this state file remotely, where all team members and CI/CD systems can access it.
 The [`init-remote-backend.sh`](./scripts/init-remote-backend.sh) script automates the setup of an Azure Storage Account and Container to hold the Terraform state file.
 It also generates an initial Terraform configuration file with the necessary backend settings.